fossasia/gci15.fossasia.org/GIT.md

 There are times when you have multiple commits that are related, you have to make them into one and then file a pull request.
 For this, we use squashing mode of `git rebase`.
 For this we follow these steps :

-1) `git rebase -i HEAD~x`, where x is the number of commits to be squashed into one.
+1) `git rebase -i HEAD~x`, where `x` is how many commits away is the first commit you want to squash.
+For example, if the first commit you want to squash is `4cc1a7` in the example below, you'll have to type in `git rebase -i HEAD~3`, because that commit is 3 commits away from the last one.

 2) This will open you default text editor with an output like :